regnou/APP_cv/README.md

 -   npm run prepare to build the CSS file(s)
 -   If you install a new SMUI package, you should run npm run prepare to rebuild the CSS.

 1. -- todo each time :
    `npm run prepare`

 2. -- todo one time :
    You can use it to create your theme directory from a template:
+   `npx smui-theme`
-   `npx smui-theme template src/theme`
+   `template src/theme`

 ---

-## firebase -- kill
+## FIREBASE - KILL

 kill-port --port 8000,9099,5001,8080,5033,9000,5000,8085,9199,4000,4400,4500 && firebase emulators:start --project
 kill-port --port 9099,8080